 "Actually, Sir Peter was one of the people who brought those reports it to his brother's attention," Billings corrected me.

 I blew out a breath.
 "Wow!
-And when she found that out, she started appealing to her brother to talk to their uncle override his uncle."
+And when she found that out, she started appealing to her brother to talk to their uncle override him."

 I didn't say anything at first, because I was starting to compare my own situation to Madeleine's.
 I had been in love with Nathan for years, but was always told I had to wait until I was older before he'd consider the idea.
 Well, I was 20 now, and still he was making me wait.
 But I was willing to, whereas Madeleine... what had her situation been?